-Anyone not covered by the registration scheme (e.g. visitors and businesses) will need a licence to fish from a boat or from the shore.
-In keeping with the principle that the benefits of the marine environment should be shared by the island, there will be a tiered system of licence fees.
-This means those who are likely to make the most money from using Ascension's resources will contribute the most to the island (Table 1).
+(iii) Anyone not covered by the registration scheme (e.g. visitors and businesses) will need a licence to fish from a boat or from the shore.
 Businesses are defined as commercial enterprises designed to generate an income.
 Boat owners taking friends out fishing and receiving a contribution towards the running costs of the boat would not be classed as a business.